You want smart political talk without the meltdowns?

 Anyway, there's heroes that signed up to protect and serve sleeping on a nation street, but the Tunnel to Towers Foundation are committed to helping them.

-And through their foundation's homeless veterans program, they're now providing housing assistance and services to vets that meet the requirements.
+And through their foundation's Homeless Veterans Program, they're now providing housing assistance and services to vets that meet their requirements.

 And people who honorably served our nation, they deserve our gratitude.